 The University Council, on recommendation from the Ceremonial and Honorary Degrees Committee, may confer the title of Emeritus Professor, or Distinguished Emeritus Professor, as set out in University Council Ordinance 10.

 Distinguished Professors and Emeritus Professor Nominations

 When submitting Distinguished and/or Emeritus Professor nominations, please provide the following:

 - A Contextual Statement from the nominator outlining the grounds on which the nomination is made and citing the benefits of the nomination to the University

 - A letter/memo of endorsement by the PVC College, Executive Dean, Head of Institute, Principal of the University College

 - The Provost Office will request a CV analysis from the Office of Research to support the nomination.

 Nominations for Distinguished Professor and Emeritus Professor can be lodged with the Provost Office.
-Nominations will be considered by the Ceremonial and Honorary Degrees Committee who meet twice per year and are scheduled to meet 01 May and 05 September 2017.
+Nominations will be considered by the Ceremonial and Honorary Degrees Committee who meet twice per year:

 Council may confer honorary degrees ‘on people who, in the opinion of the Council, are distinguished visitors or outstanding scholars or who have given outstanding service to the Commonwealth, the State or the University’.
 Candidates may be considered under one or more of the categories.
 Please see the following guidelines and advice regarding nomination material.